Polymer/old-docs-site/README.md

 ## Install the requirements

-We use [Grunt][grunt] to generate the documentation.
+We use Jekyll 1.0+ and [Grunt][grunt] to generate the documentation.
 You'll need to install the requirements before working on the docs:

+    sudo gem install jekyll
     npm install

 ## Making edits and previewing changes